jakobib/angularjs2014/angularjs-library-services.md

 ---

 *Notes maybe to include in the article text:*

+A third example can be found as work in progress at <https://github.com/gbv/ng-skos>. **ng-skos** is a module to interact with authority files and other simple knowledge organisation systems (SKOS).

 As is the philosophy of AngularJS easily implementable and reusable solution to this problem.
 It retrieves the suggestions of a specified service and, using the [Bootstrap UI](http://angular-ui.github.io/bootstrap/), provides a typeahead function for web applications.